Weight gain, low sex drive, hair loss, decreased energy, and depression.

 Many of the studies that exist out there for testosterone replacement are primarily directed at men.

-There is a clear correlation between weight loss and testosterone replacement.
+There is a clear correlation between weight loss and testosterone replacement (5).

-While there are less studies showing that testosterone therapy helps weight loss in women, there is a clear correlation that is seen clinically.
+While there are fewer studies showing that testosterone therapy helps weight loss in women, there is a clear correlation that is seen clinically.

-This is likely due to the fact that testosterone helps boost metabolism by helping women build muscle mass.
+This is likely due to the fact that testosterone helps boost metabolism by helping women build muscle mass (6).

 The combination of increased energy and increased muscle mass is probably responsible for the extra weight loss that many women experience while taking testosterone.